 There are many ways to secure your physical IT assets

 - Site your IT equipment away from the most visible and accessible places.
 Consider putting key equipment, such as your network server, in a locked room or a security cage.

 - Mark your equipment in a permanent and visible way.

 - Use steel cables to anchor your equipment to furniture or the floor.
 Use special security screws that will prevent any intruder gaining quick access to the components inside your computers.

 - Fit computer alarms that detect tampering.

 - Theft of laptops and smartphones is common, so lock them away when not in use.
 Install software that will allow you to 'wipe data' remotely.

 - Back up files regularly.
 Check that your back-up system is working properly, by re-installing and checking files.
 Keep copies of back-ups off-site.

-- Use passwords to prevent unauthorised access to computer files.
+- Use passwords or biometric data to prevent unauthorised access to computer files.